fenimore/freestuffs/README.md

 # Treasure Finder!
 Never Buy Again!
 This is a bot which scrapes free stuff from craigslist (montreal).
 At the moment, it posts the data onto a map/html page but I hope to add other features one-of-these-days.
 It's written in python 3.x but ought to be compatible with 2.x (once you change the print/input functions accordingly).

-I'm trying to get it to work according to the user input, that is, whatsoever city we want free stuff from.
-And I'm switching this to BeautifulSoup, it makes the issue for missing nodes (for images/locations) no longer an issue.
-Although it still is apparently...

-My goal is to have an accessible library for craigslist freestuff and eventually use it for a remote hosted map, pump.io-bot, and a GUI).
-I have another repository wherein I try to use these modules to make a web application.
+Basically, using the first two scripts, Stuff  and Stuffify, one can gather together the most recent freestuffs off craigslist, meaning the Title, Location, Image, and URL. into a a list of stuff, stuffs[ ].

 ### To run freestuff-bot and use the mappify module, first run <code>python -m http.server</code>
 ### Example:
 * <code>stuffs = stuff.gather_stuff("montreal", 10)</code>
 * <code>mappify.post_map(stuffs)</code>

-<b>The findit.html file is an example of the map output</b>
+<b>The findit.html file is an example of the map output.</b> It can be nicely embedded in a Jinja2 app.
+See my  [treasure-map](https://github.com/polypmer/treasure-map).

-It's pretty wonky right now.

 ### Main Dependencies:
 <ul>